csia-pme/dreambooth-demo/README.md

 When you installed the dependencies from our `requirement.txt` file you should have installed DVC.
 DVC is used to manage the data used in the experiment.

 DVC uses S3 to store the data.
-For each data tracked and stored by DVC on S3, a metadata file is created in the `.dvc` folder.
-This metadata file contains the hash of the data and the path to the data on S3.
-The metadata file is used to check if the data has changed and if it needs to be updated.
+For each data tracked and stored by DVC on S3, metadata about their state are tracked using the `dvc.lock` and `.dvc` files.
+The metadata file is used to check if the data has changed and if it needs to be updated when dvc needs to access it (eg. when using `dvc repro` it can skip steps if all their dependencies are unchanges by using their cached output).

 > **Note:** Git is in charge of tracking the metadata files so you should commit the metadata files but not the data itself.